raul23/equifax-data-breach/README.rst

   it is presumably an important information for people to help the FBI identify the four suspects.

   How old are they?
-What are their ranks in the Chinese military?
+Are Wang Qian and Liu Lei (the only ones not wearing military uniforms in the pictures) civilians working for PLA's 54th Research Institute or active-duty members of the PLA?
+What are their military ranks in the PLA?
 Were they receiving orders from higher up or were they acting on their own?
 Where are those pictures provided in the indictment of three of the four PLA members coming from?

   .. raw:: html